MY KOLKATA EDUGRAPH

 Mehta made the statement before a bench of Chief Justice Manmohan and Justice Tushar Rao Gedela.

-The bench was hearing petitions seeking the release of Wangchuk as well challenging the prohibitory order.
+The bench was hearing petitions seeking the release of Wangchuk and his associates as well challenging the prohibitory order.

-Around 120 people from Ladakh, including Wangchuk, were allegedly detained at the Delhi border by the police while marching to the capital to demand sixth schedule status for Ladakh.
+Around 120 people from Ladakh, including Wangchuk, were allegedly detained at the Delhi border by police on Monday night while marching to the capital to demand the inclusion of Ladakh under the Sixth Schedule of the Constitution.

-The sixth schedule pertains to administration of tribal areas in the States of Assam, Meghalaya, Tripura and Mizoram as "autonomous districts and autonomous regions".
+The Sixth Schedule pertains to the administration of tribal areas in the states of Assam, Meghalaya, Tripura and Mizoram as "autonomous districts and autonomous regions".

-Advocate Prashant Bhushan, who mentioned a separate petition for hearing, however, said there are people who are still under restraint and their movement is not free.
+Advocate Prashant Bhushan, who appeared for a lawyer who had filed a separate petition, however, said there are people who want to go to Jantar Mantar to raise awareness but are still under restraint and Wangchuk was "not totally free".

 Except for the headline, this story has not been edited by The Telegraph Online staff and has been published from a syndicated feed.